ServiceNowDevProgram/SlackerBot/README.md

 An accepted Pull Request and merge does not necessarily mean the functionality will go live immediately, as an admin for the host instance will need to pull the application into ServiceNow.

-## Installing this bot on your own slack server
+## Installing this bot on your own Slack server

 ### Create Slack App, Install into Slack